-Full-time day students attend five (5) days (Tuesday through Saturday), 35 hours per week, from 9:30 AM to 5:00 PM.
-Part-time night school students attend five (5) days (Monday through Friday), 22.5 hours per week, from 5:30 PM to 10:00 PM.
+Full-time day students attend five (5) days (Tuesday through Saturday or Monday through Friday), 35 hours per week, from 9:30 AM to 5:00 PM.
+Part-time night school students attend five (5) days (Monday through Friday), 25 hours per week, from 5:00 PM to 10:00 PM.
 Information regarding other course schedules is available upon inquiry.

 The state of California requires 1600 clock hours for the cosmetology course.
 Students are expected to complete the course in no more than 125% of the program length.
-If a student is never absent, he/she should complete the course within 45.71 weeks for a full-time student and 71.11 weeks for a part-time student.
+If a student is never absent, he/ she should complete the course within 45.71 weeks for a full-time student and 64 weeks for a part-time student.